rushanksheta/google_api_wrapper/README.md

 # google_api_wrapper

-A lightweight, scalable Python wrapper for the **Google Forms and Google Drive APIs**, designed for **ETL pipelines, data workflows, and automation** in data engineering and analytics environments (including Databricks and local pipelines).
+A lightweight, scalable Python wrapper for private **Google Forms and Google Drive APIs**, designed for **ETL pipelines, data workflows, and automation** in data engineering and analytics environments.

 ---